FasterSpeeding/FasterSpeeding/README.md

          Movement never forgets that it is the inalienable right of every man--
 Stan:    Or woman.
-Francis: Or woman...to rid himself--
+Francis: Or woman... to rid himself ...
 Stan:    Or herself.
 Reg:     Or herself.
 Agreed.
 Thank you, brother.
 Stan:    Or sister.